-The table below illustrates the proportion of each compensation component comprising the total direct compensation of the Named Executive Officers at target level for the fiscal year ending November 30, 2020:
+The table below illustrates the proportion of each compensation component comprising the total direct compensation of the Named Executive Officers at target level for the fiscal year ending November 30, 2021:

-Base salary (%) Target cash short term Target long-term cash
+Base salary (%) Target cash short-term Target long-term cash

 incentive incentive

 Eric Lefebvre 100% 0% 0%

-Renée St-Onge 80% 20% 0%
+Renée St-Onge 60% 40% 0%

-Marie-Line Beauchamp 60% 40% 0%
+Nik Rupp 40% 20% 40%

-Jason Brading 75% 25% 0%
+Victoria Tullett 50% 25% 25%

-Marc Benzacar 75% 25% 0%
+Stephanie Richmond 50% 25% 25%

-For 2020, the short-term cash incentives are based on achieving certain levels of organic growth in EBITDA, in business units or brands EBITDA targets and organic free cash flows growth, as well as on new store openings.
-The long-term cash incentive awards were abolished.
+For 2021, the short-term cash incentives are based on achieving certain levels of organic growth in EBITDA, in business units or brands EBITDA targets and organic free cash flows growth, as well as on new store openings.
 The target levels are determined by the Board of Directors.
+The Board can also elect to award discretionary short-term incentive payments in exceptional circumstances.